ProjectPhysX/FluidX3D/DOCUMENTATION.md

 ### Loading .stl Files
 - For more complex geometries, you can load `.stl` triangle meshes and voxelize them to the Cartesian simulation grid on the GPU(s).
 - Create a `FluidX3D/stl/` folder next to the `FluidX3D/src/` folder and download the geometry from websites like [Thingiverse](https://www.thingiverse.com/), or create your own.
 - Only binary `.stl` files are supported.
 Meshes must be watertight (no holes) and all triangles must be oriented such that their normals point to the outside.
-For conversion from other formats or for splitting composite geometries like helicopter hull and rotors, I recommend [Microsoft 3D Builder](http://tlu.dl.delivery.mp.microsoft.com/filestreamingservice/files/e1ef440e-8bef-4d19-8a2e-e835b7bb4ae1?P1=1779294012&P2=404&P3=2&P4=aq53OufTOLy9Y%2fDryTan6sAIZhCM0xIJCnKTnGJPrL5L0ACyWMi7yuvz91qc5dlEL8VqWka3OvOSqQEu5Unmpg%3d%3d) on Windows or [Blender](https://www.blender.org/) on Windows/Linux.
+For conversion from other formats or for splitting composite geometries like helicopter hull and rotors, I recommend [Microsoft 3D Builder](https://apps.microsoft.com/detail/9wzdncrfj3t6) (to download: paste `apps.microsoft.com/detail/9wzdncrfj3t6` in [here](https://store.rg-adguard.net/) and click on `Microsoft.3DBuilder_20.0.4.0_neutral_~_8wekyb3d8bbwe.appxbundle`) on Windows or [Blender](https://www.blender.org/) on Windows/Linux.
 - Load and voxelize simple `.stl` files directly with
   ```c
   lbm.voxelize_stl(get_exe_path()+"../stl/mesh.stl", center, rotation, size);